 Sort the frequently used items into cans, spices, cereals, baking.

 Yes, matching containers make a big difference.
 Purchase some and set about emptying all the dry contents of boxes and packets into them.
-Apply labels, we naturally love Pretty Little Designs and can’t see past them.
+Go one better and grab some useful labels to help you stay on track.

 Put everything back into the cupboard and keep your sections separate.
 Put your designer’s hat on here.
 Make the groups look orderly, heck even lines them up by size if that floats your boat.